istatkus/momentum-pa-team/Data Discovery Round 2.md

 ### Business Understanding (CRISP) - USE-CASE (SMAM) Project Description

-Identify characteristics of members who positively responded to the renewal offer campaign to tailor Offers to increase response.
+Identify characteristics of members who positively responded to the renewal or new offer campaign to tailor Offers to increase response.
+Increasing number of policies or renewals will increase customer lifetime value.
 Background - Marketing seeks to identify the characteristics of customers responding to offers in order to better tailor which offers are made to which customers.
 Business - The expectation is that the analytics will help shed light on the characteristics in order to create future offers to test the hypothesis
 Business Benefits - Improved response to offers